 The Top Web Hosting Providers

 Siteground provides a suite of excellent services, including reliable web hosting and fully managed WordPress hosting.
-Their hosting also comes with useful addons for ecommerce, including WooCommerce.
+Their hosting also comes with useful addons for e-commerce, including WooCommerce.

 While SiteGround tends to be slightly more expensive than some of its competitors, it consistently provides some of the best service and fastest speeds available on the internet.
 It is ideal for beginners (it has several easy-to-use drag and drop tools), and established companies.
 They are a solid choice for a web host.

-Best Shared Hosting
+Best Budget Hosting

 What Does a Web Hosting Provider Do for You?